momo1239/gorillasint/README.md

 # g(O)rilla(SINT)
 Gorillasint automates dehashed.py, crosslinked, and output from phonebook.cz into separate files that can be used for password spraying and other attacks.
-This includes emails, possible usernames, hashes separated from dehashed output, cleartext passwords from dehashed, etc. Many thanks to those
+This includes emails, possible usernames, hashes separated from dehashed output, cleartext passwords from dehashed, etc.

 # Prerequisites
 - Dehashed https://github.com/sm00v/Dehashed/tree/master
 - Crosslinked https://github.com/m8sec/CrossLinked
 - Phonebook.cz subscription

 # Setup
 Write all emails collected from phonebook.cz to `phonebook.txt`